oskarstucki/projectDoge/README.md

 scripts:
    - Different javascript functions.
 Mainly jquery functions, fb login and phaser file.
+   -Unfortunately fb-login doesn't work on cloud9 because the url cannot be appended to fb database.
+But it is implemented.

 main folder:
    - The site files that are showed to the user.
 User must not access the other files.